terok_sandbox

 ¶

-Return the Unix socket path for the credential proxy.
+Return the Unix socket path for the vault.

 property